 Choosing a 4-piece drum set vs. a 5-piece drum set

-Adding more toms & cymbals to your drum set
+Adding more toms & cymbals to your drum kit

 If you are familiar with drummers such as Neil Peart or Terry Bozzio, you may have seen really large drum sets with lots of drums and cymbals.
-For the beginner, a 4 or 5 piece kit is the best place to start.
+For the beginner, a 4 or 5-piece kid's drum set is the best place to start.
 Larger kits take up a lot of space and are much more expensive.
 As you progress musically, you can always add more drums to the existing kit.

 Found your perfect drum set?
 You’re ready to jam.